 Take a photo of your old home’s meters to confirm your final bill is accurate.

-Top up your meter if the new address is on a prepaid plan (make sure any outstanding debt has been paid off by the previous owners).
+Top up your prepayment meter if the new address is on a pay-as-you-go tariff (but make sure any outstanding debt has been paid off by the previous owners first).

 Find out who the current supplier is.